owhite/OTHER/scrap.md

 For example, many robotics and CNC activities require a procedure known as _homing_.
 In these situations it is useful to allow your motor to move until a physical or electronic device orders the system to stop.
 That _endstop_ can be used as a reference point, and once the ODrive has hit that position it may then want to move to a final home position.

-This version of ODrive firmware enables users to use the ODrive gpio pins to connect to phyiscal limit switches, or other sensors that will serve as endpoint detectors.
+This version of ODrive firmware enables users to use the ODrive gpio pins to connect to phyiscal limit switches, or other sensors, that can serve as endpoint detectors.

 ### Getting started